ianblenke/orient/README.md

     http://localhost:9999/

-If you are running your server on another host, substitude the IP or DNS name of the server for `localhost` above.
+If you are running your server on another host, substitute the IP or DNS name of the server for `localhost` above.